 Stage 4 reading - Text features

-Students learn to identify and analyse specific language features within different types of text.
+Students learn to identify and analyse specific text features within different types of text.

 - EN4-1A: responds to and composes texts for understanding, interpretation, critical analysis, imaginative expression and pleasure